florian-rieder/Arty/README.md

                name='Arty')
 ```

-## Note
-Pyinstaller is incapable of cross-compiling.
-It means that you can only build the app for the OS of the machine you're compiling it with.
-For better compatibility, build with the oldest version of the OS you want to support.
+Once the main.spec file is created, you can build an executable of Arty.
+The build script for Windows requires an extra installation step to be able to generate an installer package.
+The software (Inno Setup 6)[https://jrsoftware.org/isinfo.php] is used.
+You then generate a winsetup.iss file and run the build script with `build.bat` in `cmd` should take care of the entire build process, generating a folder with the .exe and dependencies and an installer package in the `dist` folder.

 # Unit testing
 Use the command `python -m tests.Tests` to run unit tests.